fadeevab/android-custom-jni-namespace/README.md

 ## Test

-Launch roadtosystem from your device's desktop.
-You should see "No exception: access granted" in a case of success.
+Launch "roadtosystem" from application list of your device.
+You should see **Access granted** in a case of success.